rayalan/binary-adages/content/20230904-time-the-greatest-challenge.md

 # State

 And then there's the problem of state.
-Almost every system has some form of persistent state - e.g., settings, save games, profiles, collected data.
+Almost every system has some form of persistent state: settings, save games, profiles, collected data.
 And this persistent state needs to be maintained across updates.
 All too often this state goes back years (e.g., Windows maintaining MS-DOS compatibility) or cannot be abandoned (imagine if your bank account periodically reset itself to zero[^zero]).

 [^zero]: Actually, for some people, overdraft coverage plus a periodically resetting bank account could be a feature.
 But banks probably wouldn't like it.